aceus0/todo-list/README.md

 # todo-list
-Resturant page project for The Odin Project
+todo list project for The Odin Project